Ezile25/Onlinefoodsorder-/README.md

 Forecast consumer preferences or behaviour by utilising geography and demographic data.
 To predict future trends and adjust offerings appropriately, this may entail examining historical ordering patterns.
 By using predictive analytics, you may provide more individualised services and remain ahead of client requests.

-Constant Trend Analysis and Adjustment: As the online meal delivery industry is always changing, it's critical to keep an eye on consumer preferences and industry trends.
+As the online meal delivery industry is always changing, it's critical to keep an eye on consumer preferences and industry trends.
 To remain competitive in the market, make frequent updates to your product offers and marketing plans based on the most recent information and insights.